top of page

 1. Preheat your oven to 180°C.

-2. Steam or microwaved the finely chopped mushrooms and spinach until soft, then set aside and allow to cool.
+2. Steam or microwave the finely chopped mushrooms and spinach until soft, then set aside and allow to cool.

 3. Steam or microwave the chopped and peeled sweet potatoes until soft, then mash them together in a large mixing bowl.

-5. Sprinkly some flour on a benchtop surface, then roll out the dough until it's about 1 centimetre thick.
+5. Sprinkle some flour on a benchtop surface, then roll out the dough until it's about 1 centimetre thick.

 6. Grab your favourite cookie cutter (some ideas below) - we recommend using a round shape, given the aim is to make it pizza-like, but you're welcome to be more creative here.
 Cut the dough into the desired shapes.